February 28 - March 2, 2025

 • Autologous point-of-care wound management system

-The new local coverage determinations (LCDs) are expected to limit reimbursement of CAMPs for diabetic foot ulcers and venous leg ulcers to those with a strong supporting evidence base, and then for up to four applications only, unless medical necessity can be proven.
+The new local coverage determinations (LCDs) is limiting reimbursement of CAMPs for diabetic foot ulcers and venous leg ulcers to those with a strong supporting evidence base, and then for up to eight applications only, unless medical necessity can be proven.
 This will have implications for both patients and health-care providers.
-This session will take a deep dive into the effect this will have not only on service provision, but also access.
+This session will take a deep dive into the effects this will have not only on service provision, but also access.

 To justify use of CAMPs on diabetic foot ulcers and venous leg ulcers, medical necessity will need to be demonstrated.
 This session will give practical advice on how to do this, based on accurate documentation of clinical assessment and implementation of standard of care.